lin-bozhou/qflow/README.md

 rule = QFlow.define(%w[q1 q2 q3 q4]) do
   question :q1 do
     args :answer
-    effects :flag1
-    targets :q3, :q4
+    effects :flag1 # When answered, affects questions that depend on flag1 targets :q3, :q4

     transitions do
       case answer # Use parameters defined in args when 'yes'
-        target :q3 # Jump to q3, must be in targets when 'no'
+        target :q3 # Jump to q3, must be defined in targets when 'no'
         target :q4
       end